Islanders open 9-game road trip with 3-1 win over Red Wings

+DETROIT (AP) -- The New York Islanders need to turn around their lackluster rate of success on the road to rally into the NHL playoffs.
+At the start of a nine-game road trip, they skated in the right direction.

-DETROIT (AP) -- Calvin de Haan was credited with a go-ahead goal that caromed off an opponent late in the second period and the New York Islanders went on to beat the Detroit Red Wings 3-1 Tuesday night.
+Calvin de Haan was credited with a go-ahead goal that caromed off an opponent late in the second period and the Islanders went on to beat the Detroit Red Wings 3-1 Tuesday night.

+The Islanders, in contention for a wild-card spot, started the day tied with Dallas for the fewest points on the road with a 7-18-4 record.

+''It's huge to win this game,'' said New York coach Doug Weight acknowledged. ''We got two tough tests coming.
+We got Montreal and Columbus.
+It doesn't get easy.
+Detroit just won two in a row against the best two teams in the league.''

 De Haan's shot from above the left circle was stopped by Petr Mrazek, but the rebound went off Detroit defenseman Xavier Ouellet and the back of the goaltender's left leg and into the net.
 John Tavares scored early in the third period to give the Islanders a two-goal lead and they coasted to the victory.

-Josh Bailey had a goal and an assist, and Thomas Greiss stopped 26 shots for New York.
+New York's Josh Bailey had a goal and an assist, matching his career high of 41 points set two years ago.
+Thomas Greiss stopped 26 shots.

 Henrik Zetterberg scored for Detroit and Mrazek finished with 19 saves.